Skip Navigation

 Approximately two-thirds of our operational waste is generated in our Stores; a significant portion of that waste is cardboard.

-Because they represent such a large percentage of our waste footprint, cardboard boxes are an important part of our effort to reduce our waste and demonstrate our commitment to being a responsible retailer.
+Because cardboard boxes represent such a large percentage of our waste footprint, recycling cardboard is an important part of our effort to reduce our waste and demonstrate our commitment to being a responsible retailer.

-A majority of our Stores participate in a cardboard recycling program in which used boxes are backhauled to a regional facility, baled, and delivered to a recycling partner.
+The majority of our Stores participate in a cardboard recycling program in which used boxes are backhauled to a regional facility, baled, and delivered to a recycling partner.
 This effort to recycle quickly adds up.
-Across participating Stores in 2022, we recycled over 35,000 tons of cardboard through the backhaul recycling program, and we are investigating opportunities to expand this program to more Stores.
+Across participating Stores in 2023, we recycled over 38,000 tons of cardboard through the backhaul recycling program, and we are investigating opportunities to expand this program to more Stores.

 In addition, we work with our local waste and recycling partners and with landlords to make cardboard recycling receptacles available whenever possible in locations where we are unable to backhaul.